-Covid 19 coronavirus lockdown funeral ban: Grieving daughter's desperate plea
+Covid 19 coronavirus lockdown funeral ban: Breakthrough after grieving daughter's desperate plea

-An Auckland woman whose mother died on the first day of lockdown is pleading with authorities to let her say a final goodbye.
+An Auckland woman whose mother died on the first day of lockdown will be allowed to say a final goodbye after the Ministry of Health intervened on humanitarian grounds.

-Under current restrictions, Nandita Katira is allowed to go to a supermarket but has been told she cannot say goodbye to her mother Hansa, who died from brain cancer at home on Thursday, the first day of the level 4 restrictions.
+Nandita Katira had not been allowed to visit a funeral home to see the body of her mother Hansa, who died from brain cancer at home on Thursday, the first day of the level 4 restrictions.

+However, after Herald on Sunday enquiries about the situation, the Ministry of Health stepped in.

+"Deputy Director-General John Whaanga has approved, on humanitarian grounds, an exemption for this woman to visit her deceased mother before cremation," a ministry spokeswoman said.

+Nandita's 73-year-old mother's health deteriorated on Wednesday.
+She said she checked with a funeral home and was assured she and a priest would be allowed to carry out the Hindu rituals that must be done before a loved one is cremated.

+However, when her mother's body was collected the next day she was told all funeral services were now banned - even one with just herself and a priest.

+Desperate, the school teacher later asked to spend a few minutes with her mother, alone and in protective gear.
+She was willing to isolate herself from her daughter afterwards.

+Told by the funeral service that it wasn't possible, she made the agonising decision to have her mother embalmed, against both her culture and mother's wishes.

-"I didn't get a chance to say my final goodbyes to her," she told the Herald on Sunday through tears.
+"I didn't get a chance to say my final goodbyes to her," she told the Herald on Sunday earlier today and through tears.

-"All I want is three minutes.
+"We are shattered.
+Absolutely shattered ... all I want is three minutes.
 Three minutes.
-Let me go there, without anybody being there, tell me where to go - I'll open the door ... kiss my mother once on her cheek and forehead and tell her I loved her, and give my final goodbyes."
+Let me go there, without anybody being there, tell me where to go - I'll open the door ... kiss my mother once on her cheek and forehead and tell her I loved her, and give my final goodbyes.

-The Ministry of Health has been contacted for comment.
-According to its Covid-19 website, "gathering together for funerals and tangi is not permitted while New Zealand is at Alert Level 4".

-Her 73-year-old mother's health deteriorated on Wednesday, and Nandita said she checked with a funeral home and was assured she and a priest would be allowed to carry out the Hindu rituals that must be done before a loved one is cremated.

-However, when her mother's body was collected the next day she was told all funeral services were now banned - even one with just herself and a priest.

-Desperate, the school teacher has since asked to spend a few minutes with her mother, alone and in protective gear.
-She's willing to isolate herself from her daughter afterwards.

-Told by the funeral service that it isn't possible, she's made the agonising decision to have her mother embalmed, against both her culture and mother's wishes.

 "Unfortunately in lockdown people will die.
 I understand all the protocols.
 But you are allowed to go to a supermarket, but not your parent's funeral.
 Not one person?"